Aalesund-Techschool/all-about-testing/exercise-1.md

 Let's start by creating a test that'll test if the `SmoothieBar` class can blend an orange and apple smoothie.

-:pencil2: Remove the `helloNerdSchool` test and add the following by writing the code yourself (don't copy & paste):
+:pencil2: Remove the `hellTechschool` test and add the following by writing the code yourself (don't copy & paste):

 ```java